 If you feel like money flows out your account behind your back, or you’re just looking for ways to increase your income and savings, then I’ve been busy so that you can take a shortcut.

 What works for our money in our personal life doesn’t always apply to a side hustle, or small business.
-This short ebook gives you ways to manage money in both, and a heads up on when crossing over certain principles might do a side hustle more harm than good.
+This short ebook gives you ideas to manage money in both, and a heads up on when crossing over certain principles might do a side hustle more harm than good.

 Perhaps it feels like your side hustle IS your life and you want it to build it up in future into a fully-fledged business.
 For many of us, our second job or side incomes are an afterthought separate from the rest of our life.
 It’s a good idea to keep that money separate from any employee income and personal spending.